leonidboykov/leonidboykov.com/content/about.md

 #### Cookie Policy

-I'm not using Google Analytics on this site, however there is Disqus commenting system in blog posts with some cookies stuff.
+I'm not using Google Analytics on this site and all Disqus related tracking features are disabled.

 ---